QubesOS/qubes-doc/project-security/verifying-signatures.md

 Remember that you still must have properly imported and trusted the [QMSK](#how-to-import-and-authenticate-the-qubes-master-signing-key) and appropriate [RSK](#how-to-import-and-authenticate-release-signing-keys) in order for this to work.
+You should receive a `Good signature` message for the appropriate RSK, which should be signed by a copy of the QMSK that you previously confirmed to be genuine.

 ## How to verify signatures on Git repository tags and commits